zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-environment/prepare-environment.md

 This lab assumes you have:

-- Obtained an Oracle Cloud account
+- Obtained a free or paid Oracle Cloud account
 - Signed in to Oracle Cloud Infrastructure

 ## Task 1: Add security rules to your existing VCN